-Today’s photos are from the post on this date in 2015 while living in Savusavu, Vanua Levu, Fiji a continuation of our past two posts from our visit to the Vuodomo Waterfalls.
+Today’s photos are from the post on this date in 2015 while living in Savusavu, Vanua Levu, Fiji, continuing our past two posts from our visit to the Vuodomo Waterfalls.
 For more from this date, please click here.

-Last night, while watching The Walking Dead, around 10:00 pm we heard a number of loud blasts.
-Jumping up, Tom looked out the window not expecting to see much from our poor view of an industrial/construction area.
+Last night, while watching The Walking Dead, around 10:00 pm, we heard several loud blasts.
+Jumping up, Tom looked out the window, not expecting to see much from our poor view of an industrial/construction area.
 But, we were surprised when he saw a distant flash of fireworks.

-Indian people, mostly Hindu, celebrate a number of holidays with fireworks.
+Indian people, predominantly Hindu, celebrate several holidays with fireworks.
 We’re a little surprised fireworks are allowed based on air pollution in India.
-But the devout Hindu citizens continue to incorporate the light show in celebrating a number of holidays.
+But the devout Hindu citizens continue to incorporate the light show celebrating several holidays.

 Yesterday was Dussera, described as follows:

 “Dussehra or Vijayadashami is an important Hindu festival that signifies the victory of good over evil.
-This annual festival is celebrated with great enthusiasm and fervor by Hindus across the world on the tenth day of the Navratras, which falls on the tenth day of Ashwin or Kartik months as per the Hindu calendar.”
+This annual festival is celebrated with great enthusiasm and zeal by Hindus worldwide on the tenth day of the Navratras, which falls on the tenth day of Ashwin or Kartik months as per the Hindu calendar.”

 |We didn’t see any other tourists walking to or from the falls.|

-Soon, on November 14, the five-day celebration of Dawali will commence which is one of the most substantial celebrations in the Hindu faith.
+Soon, on November 14, the five-day celebration of Dawali will commence, which is one of the most important celebrations in the Hindu faith.
 At that time, we’ll share more information on this sacred celebration.
-We’ve been living in many countries throughout the world when these holidays have been celebrated and we certainly appreciate the enthusiasm and dedication exhibited by the Hindu devotees during these celebratory periods.
+We’ve been living in many countries throughout the world when these holidays have been celebrated, and we certainly appreciate the enthusiasm and dedication exhibited by the Hindu devotees during these celebratory periods.

 On another note, over the past week, both Tom and I have stumbled across numerous articles about the cruise industry and what to expect for the future.
 For us, our cruising days may be over when we consider the primary reason we enjoyed cruising so much was the opportunity to socialize.

 Sure, we enjoyed the ambiance, seeing many ports of call, the festive activities.
-However, going forward everything will be different which literally eliminates our desire to continue to cruise during times of COVID-19.
-If and when and if this virus and the extreme precautions are eliminated, we will consider cruising once again.
+However, everything will be different from now on, eliminating our desire to continue to cruise during times of COVID-19.
+If this virus and the extreme precautions are eliminated, we will consider cruising once again.